-(1) Time to File.
-Except for extradition appeals addressed in Rule 2B(b)(3), the time within which an appeal may be taken in a criminal case shall be 21 days after entry into the docket of the judgment or order appealed from, unless a shorter time is provided by law.

-(2) Time to File Extended by Timely Filing of Certain Motions.
-If a timely motion for:

-- (A) arrest of judgment under M.R.U.
+- (1) Time to File.
+Except for extradition appeals addressed in Rule 2B(b)(3), the time within which an appeal may be taken in a criminal case shall be 21 days after entry into the docket of the judgment or order appealed from, unless a shorter time is provided by law. - (2) Time to File Extended by Timely Filing of Certain Motions.
+If a timely motion for: - (A) arrest of judgment under M.R.U.
 Crim.
 P. 34; or - (B) judgment of acquittal after verdict under M.R.U.
 Crim.
 P. 29; or - (C) a new trial under M.R.U.
 Crim.
+P. 33; or - (D) correction or reduction of sentence under M.R.U.
+Crim.
+P. 35(a) or 35(c)

-P. 33; or is filed within 21 days after entry of judgment, a notice of appeal from the original judgment need not be filed within 21 days after the entry into the docket of that judgment.
-Instead, one appeal of the original judgment and the order on the motion may be taken within 21 days after entry into the docket of the order granting, denying, or dismissing the motion.
-An appeal designated as being taken from such an order shall be treated as an appeal from both the order and the original judgment.
-In the alternative, if a notice of appeal from the original judgment is filed within 21 days after the entry into the docket of that judgment, the subsequent timely filing of one of the post-judgment motions listed in subsections (A)-(D) above does not waive or otherwise render ineffective the previously filed notice of appeal.
-The timely filed notice of appeal from the original judgment preserves for review any claim of error in the record, including any claim of error in an order on the post-judgment motions listed in subsections (A)-(D).
-This paragraph does not apply to any post-judgment motion that is not listed in subsections (A)-(D) above.
+is filed within 21 days after entry of judgment, a notice of appeal need not be filed within 21 days after entry of judgment.
+Instead, a notice of appeal may be filed at any time after the entry of judgment but not later than 21 days after the entry of the order on the motion.
+A notice of appeal so filed shall be treated as an appeal from both the judgment and the order on the motion, even if the notice of appeal is filed before the trial court has acted on the motion.
+If a notice of appeal is filed within 21 days after entry of judgment, the subsequent timely filing of one of the motions listed in subparagraphs (A)-(D) does not render ineffective the notice of appeal and preserves for review any claim of error in the order on the motion.
+A notice of appeal so filed shall be treated as an appeal from both the judgment and the order on the motion.
+This paragraph does not apply to any motion that is not listed in subparagraphs (A)-(D).